Yes, we have a range of payment plans for the course. Contact email@example.com to find out more.

 You will be expected to carry out the typical duties of an educator during your placement.
 You will start practical placement after you have completed the first three modules of the course.
-You must complete 60 hours with three to five year-olds and 100 hours with zero to two year-olds to complete your qualification.
+You must complete 60 hours with children age three to five years and 100 hours with children up to two years old to complete your qualification.

 Yes, we hold regular information sessions.
 Look at our events page to find the next session.

-Upon completion, you will graduate with a Diploma of Leadership and Management (BSB51918).
+Upon completion, you will graduate with a Diploma of Leadership and Management (BSB50420).

-Workshops are held once per month for 12 months (no workshops are held in December or January)
+Workshops are held once per month for 12 months (no workshops are held in January)

-The course is delivered over ten dynamic full-day workshops which include:
+The course is delivered over 11 dynamic full-day workshops which include: